backdrop-contrib/content_moderation/README.md

 * Use the "Moderate" node tab to view moderation history and navigate versions.

-When the Workbench module is enabled, users with permission may also:

-* See messages about moderation state when visiting a moderated node.
-* Moderate content from the "View Draft" page.

 ## Troubleshooting

-* If users get access denied (403) errors when creating, editing, moderating, or reverting moderated content, the "Check Permissions" tab in Workbench Moderation's administration section can help diagnose what access is missing.
+* If users get access denied (403) errors when creating, editing, moderating, or reverting moderated content, the "Check Permissions" tab in Content Moderation's administration section can help diagnose what access is missing.
   See heading 3.3 in this README.
 * If you're building Views of moderation records, keep in mind that for a single node, there will be multiple revisions, and for each revision, there may be multiple moderation records.
 This means it will be very easy to end up with a View that shows particular nodes or revisions more than once.
-Try adding the "Workbench Moderation: Current" filter, or using Views' "Use grouping" option (under the "Advanced settings" heading on the view editing page).
+Try adding the "Content Moderation: Current" filter, or using Views' "Use grouping" option (under the "Advanced settings" heading on the view editing page).

 ### 1 Database schema

-Workbench Moderation uses three tables to track content moderation states.
+Content Moderation uses one table to track content moderation node history.

-* workbench_moderation_states
-  Stores administrator-configured moderation states.
-* workbench_moderation_transitions
-  Stores administrator-configured transitions between moderation states.
-These are simply pairs of moderation states: a "from" state and a "to" state.
-* workbench_moderation_node_history
+* content_moderation_node_history
   Stores individual moderation records related to each node revision.
 Each record stores the nid and vid of a node, the original moderation state and the new moderation state, the uid of the user who did the moderation, and a